Garima-Dhakad/path-finder/README.md

-# Mars_Colonization_Project
+# path-finder
-This Repository contains all the stuff related to Mars Colonization Program
+This Repository contains all the stuff related to path finder project